 When Is Peak Flu Season?

 Flu season runs from fall through spring.
 It usually peaks from December through February.
-Get your flu vaccine as soon as possible at the beginning of flu season so you can be protected before flu hits your community.
+Get your flu vaccine as soon as possible at the beginning of flu season (by the end of October is best) so you can be protected before flu hits your community.
 Flu vaccines are usually available beginning in September.

 Is the Flu Vaccine Safe for People With Asthma?

 Not only is the flu vaccine safe for people with asthma, but it can also be life-saving.
 Asthma is a chronic disease where the airways are inflamed (swollen).
 Triggers, such as allergens, pollution, and infections, can cause this swelling.

 The flu, also called influenza, is a lung infection caused by a virus.
 Many people recover from the flu without problems.
 But having asthma puts you at risk of serious health problems – called “complications” – from the flu, such as pneumonia, a lung infection.

 People with asthma already have sensitive airways.
 This means they have a higher chance of serious flu complications and worse asthma symptoms.1 To avoid these complications, it is especially important that people with asthma, and people living with them, get the flu vaccine.2

 How Can I Tell the Difference Between the Flu, COVID-19, Asthma, and Allergies?

 Some symptoms are similar between the flu and other illnesses and conditions.
 See our chart below to compare symptoms between the flu, a cold, COVID-19, asthma, and allergies.

 Can I Get the Flu Vaccine and the COVID-19 at the Same Time?